Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-pushdown-predicates.markdown

 # RDD API

-When using the RDD (gridSql API), queries are performed in the data grid.
 To use the pushdown predicates with RDD, you can use the gridSql API as shown in the following example.
+With this API, the queries are performed in the data grid.

 ```scala
 val rdd1 = sc.gridSql[Product]("quantity > 0")...